RyanFok8/Kibana-Test-for-RDFox/README.md

 }
 ```

 ### If you have a saved dashboard `.ndjson`
 1. Open the sidebar, scroll to the bottom, and click **Management**
 2. In the **Kibana** section, choose **Saved objects**
-3. Import the dashboard you want
+3. Import the dashboard you want, ensure the dashboard is linked to the appropriate index file

 ## Others
 ### Formatting numbers
 If you want to change the presentation of numbers in visualisation, e.g., to the nearest integer, to 3 decimal places...
 1. Open the sidebar, scroll to the bottom, and click **Management**